 Chris rejoined the coaching staff of the UCF Programming Team in 2003, having been an assistant coach from 1988 to 1990.
 He competed on the UCF team for two years, placing 5th at the 1991 World Finals and 7th at the 1992 World Finals.

 After competing, Chris assisted from 1992 through 1996 with the Southeast USA Regional contest.
 He co-developed a scoring process that kept that contest's score error-free for at least 12 years.
 Chris also helps organize the UCF High School Programming Tournament, and in 2018 he was recognized by the ICPC Foundation with the Senior Coach Award for having teams reach World Finals 15 or more times.

-Arup is an Associate Instructor in the Department of Computer Science at UCF.
+Arup is a Senior Instructor in the Department of Computer Science at UCF.
 He has been a coach with the UCF Programming Team since 2003, where he works with the teams and provides lectures on certain key topics.
-In 2014, he was recognized by IBM (ICPC sponsor) with the Coach Award for having teams reach World Finals 5 or more times.
+In 2019, he was recognized by IBM (ICPC sponsor) with the Coach Award for having teams reach World Finals 15 or more times.

 Arup promotes programming contests as the high school level by running the SI@UCF Competitive Programming Camp, an intensive two-week high school residential camp that focuses on programming contests and writing the playoff questions for the Florida High School Programming Series (FHSPS).